-I lived with my grandparents as a kid and they had kept my father’s Film Fun Annuals from the 1940s.
-I recall reading the comic-book style stories about Laurel and Hardy, and Abbott and Costello et al.
+I lived with my grandparents as a kid, and they had kept my father’s Film Fun Annuals from the 1940s.
+And I recall reading the comic-book style stories about Laurel and Hardy, and Abbott and Costello et al.

-In fact, Enid Blyton’s books inspired me to write (and illustrate!) my own adventure book as a ten-year-old, Sand Island (yes, I still have the original copy!).
+In fact, Enid Blyton’s books inspired me to write (and illustrate!) my own adventure book as a ten-year-old, Sand Island (on RobertFairhead.com).
+And I still have treasure first-and-only edition!!

 WRITING FOR PRE-TEENS?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 What about you?
 What is the first book you remember reading?